mknap/dotfiles/README.md

 I want to rename the alias and config-init script to dotfile and dotfile-init
 ## Packages to install (pacman)

-sudo pacman -S vivaldi github-cli
+sudo pacman -S vivaldi github-cli gnome-browser-connector

 ## some hyprland stuff:
 sudo pacman -S hyprlauncher squeekboard